-The Church at Work B.
+The Church at Work R

-PARISH ADMINISTRATION.
-420.
+420 PARISH ADMINISTRATION.

 An introduction to the principles of administration and their application in the work of the parish.
 The pastor's place and role in administration.
-Credit, three hours
+Graf

 PASTORAL THEOLOGY.
-431.
+431

 The pastor as person and shepherd.
-The various areas and aspects of pas-toral work with the congregation as a whole and with individuals and groups in the congregation are identified and studied, together with the theological principles which guide the pastor in the performance of pastoral functions and acts.
+The various areas and aspects of pastoral work with the congregation as a whole and with individuals and groups in the congregation are identified and studied, together with the theological principles which guide the pastor in the performance of pastoral functions and acts.
+Eggold Credit. four hours

-Eggold

 PASTORAL PSYCHOLOGY AND COUNSELING.
+433.

-433. Principles of psychology applied to pastoral problems.
+Principles of psychology applied to pastoral problems.
 Theory and techniques of counseling.